w3f/Grants-Program/applications/paid.md

 ## Development Roadmap :nut_and_bolt:

-Master Ventures, foresees the development of the PAID Smart Agreements Protocol in three clearly defined stages
+PAID Network, foresees the development of the PAID Smart Agreements Protocol in three clearly defined stages

 * **Milestone 1:** Development of a Smart Agreement Template Builder, which converts that contract to the logic of a Smart Contract based on Solidity / Solang, with a set of design patterns that will allow interaction with it in a more dynamic way and malleable.
 Additionally, a platform to execute actions in that Smart Agreements Template, based on the conditions defined by the Smart Agreements signature parties.
 Along with the Decentralized Identification System (DID based in standard W3C) with a Credential Verification, based on the DID-CORE / VC-MODEL, named **DID:PAID**, and a two-step authentication option based on MTRD / ICAO TRIP, all this verifiable through of a Certification Authority that generates a PKCS#12 Certificate, the `chain on trust` for the certification of Smart Agreements.